 Australian Mines share price volatility

 Beta measures a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Australian Mines's is 1.1074.
-This would suggest that Australian Mines's shares are a little bit more volatile than the average for this exchange and represent, relatively speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Australian Mines's is 0.922.
+This would suggest that Australian Mines's shares are less volatile than average (for this exchange).

 Australian Mines overview

-Australian Mines Limited engages in the pre-development of battery metals projects in eastern Australia.
+Australian Mines Limited engages in the mining and exploration of mineral properties in Australia.
 The company primarily explores for cobalt, nickel, and scandium deposits.
-Its flagship project is the Sconi project located in northern Queensland, Australia.
-The company was founded in 2001 and is headquartered in Brisbane, Australia.
+Its flagship project is the 100% owned Sconi Battery Minerals project located in North Queensland, Australia.
+The company was incorporated in 1996 and is based in Brisbane, Australia.